 Storage Suggestions

-Sheer khurma stays good in the refrigerator for almost 2-3 days, when stored in an airtight container.
-Do not leave it outside for more than 8 hours, as it’s a delicate dessert.
+Sheer khurma stays good in the refrigerator for almost 2-3 days when stored in an airtight container.
+Do not leave it outside for more than 8 hours.

-This can be easily frozen in a freezer-safe box for about 2 months.
-When ready to eat, just thaw it on the counter for 2-3 hours and then micro it until it is warm.
+This can be frozen in a freezer-safe box for about 2 months.
+When ready to eat, thaw it on the counter for 2-3 hours and then micro it until it is warm.

-You can heat it over stove top too on medium heat.
+You can also heat it over the stovetop on medium heat.
 If it has thickened, then add some more milk while heating.

 You Might Also Like